 7. Buy and wear some clothes that are fun or fashionable.
 Enjoy them.
 Read fashion magazines.
 Believe it, some of those things would suit you.

-8. Wear makeup.
-You are beautiful, but some people can't see it because of your skin.
+8. Wear a bit of makeup.
+You are beautiful, but some people can't see it because your skin has lost colour.
 Find a lipstick you can live with: that looks better, ay?
-Discover the clever-clogs concealer, and always wear blusher.
-Yes, I mean it—blusher!
+Discover a clever-clogs concealer, and blusher.

 9. Use a magnifying mirror to spot those telltale hairs growing into a horse's tail under your chin.
 You'll hate what you see.
 But you'll love the peace of mind, which is a feature of mindless youth.

 10. Pay attention to your hair.
 When it gets thin or doggy, hair is a dead giveaway for age.
 Colour's not necessarily an issue.
-But style needs a new thought: the old style probably won't work any more.
+But style needs attention: the old style probably won't work any more.

-I relish every minute of being one of the young-old.
-We know we're lucky, this new tribe.
+We know we're lucky, this new tribe of the young-old.
 So let's bounce around the world with joy.
 As I said, our luck can change in a flash.
 How wicked to moan and groan when we are so lucky.

 P.S.
 I cheated with the photo.
 I was then only 68 and a half, a mere baby.
 On holiday in Coolum, Sunshine Coast, Queensland.